 The membership is clearly designed as a gift and can even be wrapped.
 This may make it unappealing for some people.
 But, if you’re wanting to treat yourself, it could still work well.

 The Bourbon Trail Club from Bounty Hunter is another interesting choice.
-In this case, the pricing isn’t static.
-Instead, you pay $150 to $200 per month.
-That price is based on the whiskey you get.
-So, better whiskey tends to cost more, which is fair enough.
-Their prices here may seem high but you are getting 2 full bottles of bourbon.
+This costs $249 per shipment and you can order either monthly or quarterly.
+Their prices here may seem high but you are getting 2 full bottles of bourbon, rather than just 1.

 Bounty Hunter describes their club as ‘American Whiskey with a Bourbon focus’.
 As such, most of the whiskeys you get should be bourbon but they won’t all be.
 This makes it a good club for variety but less appealing if you just want bourbon.